PitonCMS/Engine/templates/help/designer/designerContact.md

 ```

 ### Form Structure
-The data- attribute `data-contact-form="true"` in the `form` element is used by PitonCMS for the Ajax form submission.
+The attribute `data-contact-form="true"` in the HTML `form` element is used by PitonCMS to trigger the Ajax form submission.

-The value of the hidden input `name="context"` can be set to any desired value to provide information to the site administrator on _which_ contract form was used to submit the message.
-This is useful if you have multiple types of submit forms.
-The value can be static text, or in this example dynamically sets the Page Title.
+The `value` of the hidden `input` with the attribute `name="context"` can be set to any desired value to provide information to the client administrator on _which_ contact form was used to submit the message.
+This is useful if you have multiple types of submit forms on the website.
+The value can be static text or in the example above is dynamically set to the current Page Title.

 The inputs `name="name"` and `name="email"` are limited to 100 characters and should be included in all forms.
 The `textarea` `name="message"` captures a free text area, and is optional.

 Be sure to include a `button` of `type="submit"` in the `form`.
-By using a *submit* button, browsers with HTML5 support will validate and alert the user to any validation issues.
+By using a _submit_ button, browsers with HTML5 support will validate and alert the user to any issues.

 ### Honeypot
-To manage comment spam, PitonCMS contact forms can use a honeypot, which is a hidden email input set with a known value.
+To manage comment spam PitonCMS contact forms can use a honeypot, which is a hidden email input set to a known value.
 Bots will typically attempt to complete all form inputs of `type="email"`.
 If the known value is overrode then PitonCMS will quietly ignore the whole message.

-To include the honeypot be sure to import the Piton Twig Macros somewhere at the top of the page above the form.
+To include the honeypot be sure to import the Piton Twig Macro somewhere at the top of the page above the form.

 ```html
 {% import "includes/_macros.html" as pitonMacro %}
 ```